June 26 - July 21, 2017

-Situated on the Han River, Seoul's history stretches back more than 2,000 years.
-Today, Seoul is considered a leading and rapidly rising global city, resulting from an economic boom and growth known as the "Miracle on the Han River," which transformed it in the wake of the Korean War to the world's fourth largest metropolitan economy (home to such world-wide brands as Samsung, LG, and Hyundai-Kia).
-Only a generation away from its traditional Confucian and Buddhist roots, Seoul has become one of the world's most innovative cities for technology, design, architecture and the visual and performing arts.
+Situated on the Han River, South Korea's capital city Seoul, has a history that stretches back more than 2,000 years.
+Transformed in the wake of the Korean War by a rapid economic growth known as the "Miracle on the Han River", it is considered a rising global city and the world's fourth largest metropolitan economy.
+Seoul is the home to such worldwide brands as Samsung, LG, and Hyundai-Kia.
+Only a generation away from its traditional Confucian and Buddhist roots, it has become one of the world's most innovative cities in technology, architecture, design, visual and performing arts.
 Korean popular culture and its culinary arts are now recognized around the world.

-Fees include all accommodations and some group meals.
+Fees include all accommodations and selected group meals.

-Fletcher Mackey teaches in the Foundation, Painting, and MA/MFA in Community Arts programs at MICA.
+Fletcher Mackey teaches in the Foundation, Painting, and MFA in Community Arts programs at MICA.
 Since receiving an MFA from the California Institute of the Arts, he has worked with a multi-disciplinary and collaborative approach to creativity concentrating in civic, public, and site-specific art installations.
-Several permanent outdoor installations of his work can be seen throughout Houston.
-Most recently he has worked as a participating artist and advisor for the Black Male Identity project in Baltimore City.
 In 2009, He was a visiting lecturer at the Korean National University of Arts in Seoul, Korea.

 Contact program faculty Fletcher Mackey at firstname.lastname@example.org.

 Open to undergraduate and graduate students in all majors-18 years or older with a valid passport-who have completed at least one year of college.
 For all programs, credits can be applied to Studio Elective.
-For more information, or to inquire about scholarships, contact the School for Professional and Continuing Studies at email@example.com or 410-225-2219.
+For more information, or to inquire about scholarships, contact MICA Open Studies at email@example.com or 410-225-2219.